AWS EKS Best Practices Guide

 • Desired Node is what you expect to run normally.
 AWS recommends setting this based on your typical workload requirements plus a buffer for unexpected spikes.

 • Autoscaling: Make sure the range is realistic so that the cluster can scale up/down efficiently based on workload.
 AWS recommends using Cluster Autoscaler with appropriate scan interval and scale-down utilization threshold settings.
-Reference: EKS Autoscaling
+Reference: EKS Autoscalingarrow-up-right

 2. Instance Family / Instance Type / Arch Type